codeandwork/courses/courses/common/designPatterns.md

 ##Principles of Object-orientation
 * <b>Abstraction</b> - Simplify entities via
-  * Reduction of unncessary details
+  * Reduction of unnecessary details
   * Generalization of common and important aspects